games647/FlexibleLogin/README.md

     /changepw /cp /changepassword <password> <password> - Changes your current password /log /l /login <password|code> - Login using your password or time based code /logout - Logs you out
-    /email /setemail - Sets your email address
+    /mail /setemail - Sets your mail address
-    /forgot /forgotpassword - Sends a recovery email to the email address /unregister <uuid|name> - delete an account
+    /forgot /forgotpassword - Sends a recovery mail to the mail address /unregister <uuid|name> - delete an account

     Admin commands